thinkpad20/pico/README.md

 We therefore don't need to separate functions and expressions, because from a programmatic point of view, all that matters is whether there are any unresolved symbols in an expression, and then it becomes a function.

 ```
-fact = if i <= 1 then 1 else i * fact(i-1)
+fact = { if i:num < 2 then 1 else i:num * fact(i-1) }
 ```

+First things first: The curly braces introduce a new lexical scope, so that even if there is some `i` defined in an earlier context, this `i` will override it (otherwise, we'd have an error).
+The `:num` indicates `i` is a number.

-Even though we didn't say it, because there is an unresolved symbol in fact (namely `i`), we know that fact is a function which takes one variable; i.e. it's a function which requires one variable to become a constant expression.
+Now even though we didn't explicitly say it, because there is an unresolved symbol in fact (namely `i`), we know that `fact` is a function which takes one variable; i.e. it's a function which requires one variable to become a constant expression.
 We can also see that the way to make this function into an expression is to satisfy its unresolved symbol:

 ```
 a = fact(10)